Instructor-Led Program

 3.3 Aquatic Adaptations

-Description: How have animals adapted over time in order to survive in their ecosystem?
-In this program, students will examine different examples of behavioral and physical adaptations of animals around Georgia Aquarium and how these adaptations have been developed because of the unique habitats that they originate from.
+What is an adaptation?
+How have animals adapted over time in order to survive in their respective ecosystems?
+In this program, students will analyze different examples of behavioral and physical adaptations of animals around Georgia Aquarium, and how unique habitats have shaped the development of these adaptations over time.

 Georgia Standards of Excellence